 Studies cited by the EPA show that ingesting lead or copper can cause health problems, especially in pregnant women and young children.

 Lead and copper found in drinking water usually comes from home plumbing.
 Some homes have higher levels than other homes.
 Water with a low pH can cause copper from copper pipes and lead from the solder (used to connect the pipes), to dissolve directly from pipes into the drinking water.
 Lead-based solder was banned in 1986, but small amounts of lead can still be found in many brass-plumbing fixtures and can slowly dissolve into water that has been left standing in pipes for longer periods of time.

 Federal and state drinking water rules establish "action levels" allowable for lead and copper in water samples collected from homes.
-At least 90 percent of the samples collected may have no more than 0.015 milligrams of lead in one liter of water and no more than 1.3 milligrams of copper per liter.
-Once every 3 (three) years, the District samples 30 homes for lead and copper.
-The most recent sampling was completed in 2016.
-Results show our system is below action levels for both lead and copper (see the lead and copper results for 2016 in the Water Quality Analytical Results chart on page 9).
-Although we have met regulatory requirements, we will continue to monitor and adjust pH levels to reduce corrosion in pipes.
-We will sample again for lead and copper in 2019.
+At least 90 percent of samples may have no more than 0.015 milligrams of lead in one liter of water and no more than 1.3 milligrams of copper per liter.
+Once every three years, we sample 5 (five) homes for lead and copper.
+The most recent sampling was completed in 2017 (see the lead and copper results for 2017 in the Water Quality Analytical Results chart on page 8).
+Results show our system at or below the action levels for both lead and copper.
+The next required scheduled monitoring will be completed in 2020.